Excel Mapping Template

 In this example, we will open the Excel Import Mapping List from the Import from Excel dialogue.
 We use this approach because it allows us to configure the template in the same place where we want to use it.

-- Open the sales journal and then select the Import from Excel action to open the Import from Excel dialogue.
+- Open the sales journal and select the Import from Excel action to open the Import from Excel dialogue.

-2. Use the lookup of the Template Code to open the Excel Import Mapping List.
+- Use the lookup of the Template Code to open the Excel Import Mapping List.
 Alternatively, click Select a template to use for the import to open the Excel Importer Mapping List.

 Create a new record